Grifols

-Grifols, S.A. (/ca/) is a global healthcare company and leading producer of plasma-derived medicines founded in Barcelona, Spain, in 1909.
-With a workforce of over 23,800 employees, Grifols serves more than 110 countries and regions and maintains a direct presence in over than 30.
+Grifols, S.A. (/ca/) is a global healthcare company and leading producer of plasma-derived medicines founded in Barcelona, Catalonia, Spain, in 1909.
+With a workforce of over 23,800 employees, Grifols serves more than 110 countries and regions and maintains a direct presence in over 30.

-Principally a producer of blood plasma–based products, a field in which it is the European leader and third largest worldwide, and other biopharmaceuticals, the company is also in transfusion medicine, supplying devices, instruments and reagents for clinical testing laboratories, in addition to clinical diagnostic technologies.
-Grifols also provides biological supplies for life-science research, clinical trials and for manufacturing pharmaceutical and diagnostic products.

-Grifols is focused on four main therapeutic areas: immunology, infectious diseases, pulmonology and critical care.
+Principally a producer of blood plasma–based products and other biopharmaceuticals, the company also operates in transfusion medicine, supplying devices, instruments and reagents for clinical testing laboratories, as well as clinical diagnostic technologies.
+Furthermore, it provides biological supplies for life-science research, clinical trials and the manufacturing of pharmaceutical and diagnostic products.
+It has a portfolio on four therapeutic areas: immunology, infectious diseases, pulmonology and critical care.

 History

 Image of Grifols’ facilities in Clayton (North Carolina, U.S.)

 Grifols began in 1909 when hematologist and scientist Josep Antoni Grífols i Roig founded a clinical analysis laboratory in Barcelona: the Instituto Central de Análisis Clínicos, Bacteriológicos y Químicos, a precursor to Laboratorios Grifols.
 In Spain, Grífols i Roig patented the first instrument for carrying out indirect blood transfusions, the transfusion flebula.
 Post-war, Grífols i Roig and his sons, Josep Antoni Grífols i Lucas, a hematologist, and Víctor Grífols i Lucas, a chemist and pharmacist, founded Laboratorios Grifols, which began the start of the business dedicated to clinical analysis and the preparation of freeze-dried plasma.

-In 1952, for the first time in the world, the results of a systematic application of the plasmapheresis technique in humans was published in the British Medical Journal thanks to a study led by Josep Antoni Grífols i Lucas and in 1958.
+In 1952, for the first time, the results of a systematic application of the plasmapheresis technique in humans was published in the British Medical Journal thanks to a study led by Josep Antoni Grífols i Lucas.

 Control of the company was handed down to Víctor Grifols Roura in 1987, when Grifols created the holding company Grupo Grifols.
 This unified the commercial company with its clinical diagnostic, plasma-derived medicines and parenteral operations.
 From there, in 1988 Grifols opened its first subsidiary, in Portugal, marking the beginning of the company’s international expansion.